cecca46/AnnoGCD/FUNCTIONS.md

   - `model` (DGI): The trained DGI model.

 ## Overview
-This document provides a brief description of the classes and functions available in the provided script.
+This document provides a brief description of the functions available in the `model.py` script.

 ---